I’m travelling on a budget.

 Now here was my favourite part of staying at Chungking Mansions.
 On the ground floor there’s dozens of Indian and Middle Eastern restaurants.
 And as far as Hong Kong prices go, they’re pretty damn cheap.
 Here, you can either order food at a stall to go or some restaurants have chairs set up around them.

-I highly recommend eating at Guryat’s Fast Food Centre near lift D on the ground floor, especially if you’re a vegetarian (but there’s loads of meat options too!) .
-The staff are absolutely lovely and the food is very reasonably priced – 25-35 HKD for a curry at 5-15 HKD for different types of chapattis and naan breads – and is absolutely delicious.
+I highly recommend eating at Guryat’s Fast Food Centre near lift D on the ground floor, especially if you’re a vegetarian .
+The staff are absolutely lovely and the food is very reasonably priced – 25-35 HKD for a curry and 5-15 HKD for different types of chapattis and naan breads – and is absolutely delicious.
 The perfect levels of spice and herbs, I finished every curry I had there wanting more.
-Which is why I ate at the restaurant five times in three times!
+Which is why I ate at the restaurant five times in three days!

 Is Chungking Mansions safe?

-Don’t be threatened by Chungking Mansions.
-It is a strange set up and can seem a bit overwhelming when you enter it for the first time, but as aforementioned, I found the people working in Indian restaurants or phone stalls downstairs completely harmless, just keen to make their business work.
-I really didn’t understand why so many people said that they felt threatened by them and I during my four days there I became quite friendly with a few of them.
-Even the drug dealers aren’t out to harm anybody; they’re obviously involved in illicit activities, but it’s very easy to just avoid this by expressing a disinterest in buying drugs!
+I can’t speak for Chungking Mansions all the time, but I didn’t feel in danger there.
+It is a strange setup and can seem a bit overwhelming when you enter it for the first time, but as aforementioned, I found the people working in Indian restaurants or phone stalls downstairs completely harmless, just keen to make their business work.

 Should I stay at Chungking Mansions?